catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 When the products fall in complex contests, you may not be very clear of the customer's needs and the needs emerge each time you deliver a piece of work<br>
 Using iterative delivery to competitve advantage by building the product that's current with the market needs

+## 3.3 Agile Principle 3 - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale
+Going in alignment with principle 1, delivering value for the customer, better for both customer and business In complex product context, you need continuous and frequent feedback from the customers to reduce cost of delay In case of products like software, customer is unable to give you the feedback unless and until they see and experience and feel the products, hence it makes sense to build the products incrementally and in shorter cycles